 Let me know if you have any questions and enjoy!!

 Shishito Peppers with Goat Cheese & Chili Sauce

-- ½ TBS grapeseed oil the higher the smoke-point the better
+- ½ TBS olive or avocado oil the higher the smoke-point the better

 - 24 Shishito peppers